-Magical symbols are mostly found in modern Paganism.
-However, most of these symbols are ancient since many traditions use them as part of a ritual or in magic, both black and white.
+Magical symbols are in modern Paganism.
+But, most of these symbols are ancient.
+Many traditions use them as part of a ritual or in magic, both black and white.

-For instance, ancient people used white protective magic to feel safe and secure, and ward off evil and bad luck.
-Black magic was used to curse or hurt others.
+For instance, ancient people used white protective magic to feel safe and secure.
+Also, to ward off evil and bad luck.
+Black magic can curse or hurt others.

 Diverse spiritual paths have various glyphs used in spells and amulets.
-Here are some powerful symbols from different backgrounds and belief systems:
+Here are some powerful symbols from different belief systems:

 Magic Symbols and their Meanings

 The pentacle comes in many forms.
-The name has its origin from the Greek word “Penta” – ‘pendant’ suggesting an ornament to be hanged around the neck, sewn on the chest of one’s garment, or flat objects that are placed flat on the ground or altar.
+The name has its origin from the Greek word “Penta”.
+‘Pendant’ suggesting an ornament hanged around the neck, sewn on the chest of one’s garment, or flat objects that are flat on the ground or altar.

 Other definitions have described it as a talisman.
 Or any other magical symbol in the shape of a pentagram enclosed in a circle with protective symbols drawn on it.
 Another universal pentacle is the six-point form from the seal of Solomon.

 In the past, they are tools worn on the neck to protect the wearer from outside forces during a ritual performance.
 Or while going about one’s daily activities.
 The Pentacle helps an individual to focus his or her will.

-Some users believe that a circle placed around a pentagram symbolizes the connection between the five elements- air, fire, earth, water, and spirit.
-The symbol is most commonly by Wiccans, also known as practitioners of modern witchcraft.
+Some believe that a circle placed around a pentagram symbolizes the connection between the five elements.
+Air, fire, earth, water, and spirit.
+The symbol is most used by Wiccans, also known as practitioners of modern witchcraft.

-Based on Norse mythology, the Valknut or knot of the slain warrior is a magic symbol made of three interlocking triangles.
+Based on Norse mythology, the Valknut or knot of the slain warrior is a magic symbol with three interlocking triangles.
 The symbol appears on many runestones that date from the Viking Age in connection with the cult of the dead.

-Especially relation to Odin, the Norse god of war and death, and also a powerful magician and shaman, known to ferry the spirits of the dead to the underworld and bring them back to the land of the living.
+Especially relation to Odin, the Norse god of war and death, and also a powerful magician and shaman.
+He was known to ferry the spirits of the dead to the underworld and bring them back to the land of the living.